natcap/invest.users-guide/source/habitat_quality.rst

  *Rows:* each row is a specific polygon on the landscape

  *Columns:*

 	a. *ID*: unique identifying code for each polygon.
 FID also works.

 	b. *ACCESS*: values between 0 and 1 for each parcel, as described above.

  *Sample data set:*  \\InVEST\\HabitatQuality\\Input\\access_samp.shp

-7. Habitat types and sensitivity of habitat types to each threat (required).
-A CSV table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.
+7. **Habitat types and sensitivity of habitat types to each threat (required):** A CSV table of LULC types, whether or not they are considered habitat, and, for LULC types that are habitat, their specific sensitivity to each threat.

  *Name:* file can be named anything